-- (4) Proposal Evaluation.
-The City may, at any time, waive or modify any element of the request for proposals or qualifications and/or any evaluation criterion.
-If so stated in the request for proposals or qualifications, selection may be made, without negotiation, solely on the written submittals.
-If negotiation is elected, the City may negotiate with one (1) or all offerors that the Purchasing Manager determines have a reasonable chance of selection, based on price and other factors stated in the solicitation. - (c) Professional and Personal Services Procurement.
-The procurement of the professional services of any architect, landscape architect, engineer, artist, environmental consultant, land surveyor, construction project manager, accountant, appraiser, financial advisor, attorney, or other provider of professional services involving a high degree of technical or individual skill shall be based on demonstrated competence, the professional qualifications necessary for satisfactory performance of the required services, and a fair and reasonable price, after notice to a number of potential offerors adequate to permit reasonable competition consistent with the nature and requirements of the procurement, or pursuant to issuance of a request for proposals or qualifications.
+(4) Proposal Evaluation.
+The City may, at any time, waive or modify any element of the request for proposals and/or any evaluation criterion.
+If so stated in the request for proposals, selection may be made, without negotiation, solely on the written submittals.
+If negotiation is elected, the City may negotiate with one (1) or all offerors that the Purchasing Manager determines have a reasonable chance of selection, based on price and other factors stated in the solicitation.

+(c) Professional and Personal Services Procurement.
+The procurement of the professional services of any architect, landscape architect, engineer, artist, environmental consultant, land surveyor, construction project manager, accountant, appraiser, financial advisor, attorney, or other provider of professional services involving a high degree of technical or individual skill shall be based on demonstrated competence, the professional qualifications necessary for satisfactory performance of the required services, and a fair and reasonable price, after notice to a number of potential offerors adequate to permit reasonable competition consistent with the nature and requirements of the procurement.
 Offerors shall provide evidence that the person or firm carrying out contract responsibilities possesses the expertise and experience to perform the requisite professional services.
 The contract file shall contain a written summary of the basis on which notice to potential offerors was given and on which the award was made.
-Professional services contracts, except as authorized below, shall be awarded in accordance with subsection (a) and (b) of this Section CMC 2610.
+Professional services contracts, except as authorized below, shall be awarded in accordance with CMC 2610.
 Professional service contracts of less than \$25,000 may be awarded in accordance with subsection (a) or (b) of this Section by purchase order on the written recommendation of the department or division head.
 Professional services contracts for the preparation of environmental reports or special studies regarding private projects, when the project applicant has deposited the full amount of the contract, may be awarded by the City Engineer or the Community Development Director.